qunitjs/node-qunit/readme.md

         console.dir(report);
     });

+### Writing tests

-### And now just write your tests, QUnit API and code, which have to be tested are already loaded and attached to the global context.
+QUnit API and code which have to be tested are already loaded and attached to the global context.

+Because nodejs modules reserved "module" namespace we have to redefine it from QUnit namespace.

+    module = QUnit.module;

+Basically QUnit API can ba accessed directly from global object or optional via "QUnit" object.

+    QUnit.test;

+Some tests examples

     test("a basic test example", function() {
       ok( true, "this test is fine" );
       var value = "hello";